kienluu612/kienluu612/README.md

-- 👋 Hi, I’m @kienluu612
+- 👋 Hi, I’m @lilkien.
-- 👀 I’m interested in ...
+- 👀 I’m interested in dev.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning react-native.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any partner.
-- 📫 How to reach me ...
+- 📫 How to reach me kienluu612@gmail.com.

 <!---
 kienluu612/kienluu612 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.